joelsodias/qr2assistme/README.md

 * After that it is a normal codeigniter application to develop

 ## Custom Classes
-There are a number of new Classes Base classes added to help ordinary tasks:
+There are a number of new Classes called Base Classes added to help ordinary tasks and create an abstraction layer on codeigniter:
 * BaseModel
 * BaseView
 * BaseAdminLteView